rudderlabs/rudder-airflow-provider/README.md

 * profile_id: This is the [profiles id](https://www.rudderstack.com/docs/api/profiles-api/#run-project) for the profiles project to run.
 * connection_id: The Airflow connection to use for connecting to the Rudderstack API.
 Default value is `rudderstack_default`.

-RudderstackRETLOperator exposes other configurable parameters as well.
+RudderstackProfilesOperator exposes other configurable parameters as well.
 Mostly default values for them would be recommended.

 * request_max_retries: The maximum number of times requests to the RudderStack API should be retried before failng.
 * request_retry_delay: Time (in seconds) to wait between each request retry.